mwaugh0328/heterogeneous-agent-trade/README.md

 <img src="./notes/figures/micro-elasticity.png">
 </p>

-This repository contain codes code associated with the paper Heterogenous Agent Trade.
+This repository contain code associated with the paper Heterogenous Agent Trade.

 **This is a work in progress.
 Please let me know of any problems.
 Functionality may change rapidly.**